pipebots/sprintBotBLEControl/Documentation.md

 - Version 0.0.1
 	- My first attempt at documenting the mechanical, electrical and software aspects of Sprintbot, from a Theme 3 perspective.

+## Sprint 2

 ## Nomenclature
 The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_
 >Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.

 # Hardware
+### To Do
+- Add Solidworks file
+- Add Folder of final STLs
+- Add images here

 # Software
 ## Robot Firmware
 ## Android App